You are here

 Records of individual decisions

-The database contains records of regulatory decisions that the Secretary is required under the Act to publish.
+The databases contain records of regulatory decisions that the Secretary is required under the Act to publish.
 In the event that a decision is revoked or substituted, the information about both the initial and review decision are required to remain available to the public.
-It is for this reason that details about both decisions will remain in the database.
+It is for this reason that details about both decisions will remain in the databases.

 Information about the review decision is shown in the database under 'Decision status'.